[?] Subscribe To This Site

 At first, the hummingbird mother will keep her babies warm by sitting on the nest.

-Have you ever watched any baby birds feed?
+Have you ever watched a baby hummingbird feed?

 Did you know that many chicks including hummingbirds can feel the wind from the wing of their mother as she approaches the nest.